Opiates: All You Need to Know about its Addiction and Abuse

 - Statistics say that over 10 million Americans abused pain killers in the previous year.

 - Close to 200 million people use prescribed opioids

 - Over 40 people lose their lives every day to opioids overdose

 The numbers are frightening, and it keeps getting worse.
 In 2017, the HHS officially declared that the abuse of opioids should be treated as a public health emergency.

 Addiction to opiates stems from its abuse and can ruin your life, your health, your friendships, and your relationship with your family.
 Opiates, when taken for long, will change your brain’s chemistry, and as time goes on, you will need more to sustain the pleasurable effects.

 Help for Opiate Addiction

 It is difficult for one who is addicted to opiates to break free easily.
 One who is dependent on opioids will experience withdrawals without one.
-Symptoms of withdrawal include nausea, restlessness, diarrhoea, increased heart rate, sweating, runny nose, sleeplessness, shivering, goose pimples, and teary eyes.
-Methadone, Suboxone and Subutex are drugs prescribed to people who are addicted to opiates.
+Symptoms of withdrawal include nausea, restlessness, diarrhea, increased heart rate, sweating, runny nose, sleeplessness, shivering, goose pimples, and teary eyes.
+Methadone, Suboxone, and Subutex are drugs prescribed to people who are addicted to opiates.

 If you or a loved one is currently addicted to opiates, it is essential to get help.
 The first step is finding out if there are rehab centers in your area.
 The job of these treatment centers is to ensure that the individual receives all the help needed to treat their situation.
 Rehab centers believe that recovery is not impossible and during drug rehab, the individual learns skills that will take him through the recovery journey.